David Ossman: Personal life

+With his first wife, Bettine Kinney, Ossman had two children: a son, Devin, and a daughter, Alizon.
+With his second wife, Judith Walcutt, he has two sons, Orson and Preston.

 On March 19, 2008, Mount Rainier National Park rangers found the body of Ossman's oldest son, Devin, less than two miles from the trailhead where he had parked his car two days earlier for a day hike.
 His wife had reported him missing the day before.

-Ossman also has a daughter, Alizon.

 He currently resides on Whidbey Island with his wife.

 Ossman was a member of the Church of the SubGenius.